ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2026-01-09-tips-for-clean-python-code.md

   s3_client.put_object.assert_called_once_with(...)
 ```

+The disadvantage of making the dependencies explicit is that we need to pass them around the codebase, which can sometimes lead to problems of its own.
+However, I believe that the pros of explicit dependency passing far exceed the cons.

-It should be mentioned that AWS infrastructure can be easily "mocked out" in unit tests using the [Moto](https://docs.getmoto.org/en/latest/index.html) library.
-With the library, we can wrap our test function in a `@mock_aws` decorator and all calls to AWS are automatically mocked out.
-This is very helpful and we heavily rely on the Moto library to unit-test code that interacts on AWS infrastructure.
+It should be mentioned here that interactions with AWS infrastructure can easily be mocked out in unit tests using the [Moto](https://docs.getmoto.org/en/latest/index.html) library.
+Using Moto, we can wrap our test function in `@mock_aws` decorator and all calls to AWS are automatically mocked out.
 Typical unit test written with Moto would then be something like:

 ```python
 @pytest.fixture(scope="function")